integreat-io/integreat/README.md

 - `[1:3]` - Matches all items from index 1 to 3, not including 3.
 - `[-1]` - Matches the last item in the array.
 - `[id="ent1"]` - Matches the item with an id equal to `'ent1'`

+The bracket notation also offers two options for objects:
+- `[keys]` - Matches all keys on an object
+- `[values]` - Matches all values for the object's keys

 When mapping data _to_ the source, the paths are used to reconstruct the data format the source expects.
 Only properties included in the paths will be